-- By slowing down the body’s fat production
+- Blocking the body’s ability to absorb fat

-But what is more disconcerting is that these pills are not subject to FDA regulations unless they contain a new, untested, or unapproved ingredient.
-So manufacturers have the license to add ingredients of their choice or produce the pill without adhering to safety rules.
-Some ingredients are by nature addictive while others trigger toxic side effects if these pills are abused.
+Take note that not all diet pills for women and men are approved by the U.S. Food and Drug Administration (FDA).
+What is more disconcerting is that these drugs are not subject to FDA regulations unless they contain a new, untested, or unapproved ingredient.
+So, manufacturers have the license to add ingredients of their choice or produce the pill without adhering to safety rules.
+Some ingredients are by nature addictive while others trigger toxic effects if these drugs are abused.

-The following are the most commonly-abused diet pills in the United States:
+The Following are the Most Commonly-Abused Weight Loss Medications in the United States:

-- Benzphetamine (Didrex): This pill resembles amphetamines in composition and function.
+- Benzphetamine (Didrex): This pill for those with an eating disorder resembles amphetamines in composition and function.
 It is commonly used for reducing appetite.
 But like amphetamines, this class of drugs is addictive.

-- Phentermine (Adipex, Ionamin): This drug is used to reduce appetite.
+- Phentermine (Adipex, Ionamin): This weight loss medication is used to reduce the appetite of those with an eating disorder.
 It should ideally be used for a short period.

 - Diethylpropion (Tenuate, Tepanil): This is also a short-term appetite-suppressing drug.

-- Mazindol (Mazanor, Sanorex): Although this drug is prescribed to treat a form of muscular dystrophy, many people abuse it for its appetite-suppressing properties.
+- Mazindol (Mazanor, Sanorex): Although this drug is prescribed for the treatment of some forms of muscular dystrophy, many people abuse it for its appetite-suppressing properties.

 - Pramlintide: This drug induces a feeling of fullness by prolonging the process through which the contents of the stomach are emptied.

-- Orlistat: This diet pill is believed to lessen the rate of absorption of dietary fat in the body.
+- Orlistat: This weight loss medication is believed to lessen the rate of absorption of dietary fat in the body.